 - 4.3.1 Data Preprocessing.
-Our crawls resulted in \sim 13 million segments across the 53K product URL pages.
-Many of these segments were duplicates, such as multiple "Add to Bag" segments across multiple websites.
+Many of the \sim 13 million segments collected during our crawls were duplicates, such as multiple "Add to Bag" segments across multiple websites.
 Since we only used text-based features for our analyses, we retained unique pieces of text across the websites in our data set (e.g., one segment containing the text "Add to Bag" across all the websites in our data set).
 We also replaced all numbers with a placeholder before performing this process to further reduce duplicates.
-This preprocessing reduced the \sim 13 million segments by 90% to \sim 1.3 million segments. - 4.3.2 Feature Representations and Hierarchical Clustering.
+This preprocessing reduced the set of segments by 90% to \sim 1.3 million segments. - 4.3.2 Feature Representations and Hierarchical Clustering.
 We created a variety of text representations and made several clustering passes through the data.
 Specifically, we used the Bag of Words (BoW) and Term Frequency-Inverse Document Frequency (TF-IDF) feature representations.
 In each case, we filtered all stop words (from Python NLTK [29]) and punctuation-except currency symbols, since these are indicative of product price-and only retained tokens that appeared in at least 100 segments.
 This resulted in a vocabulary of 10,133 tokens.